shahryarabbasmirza93/datathon/README.md

 Datathon Challenge

-Data Parsing, Cleansing and Prediction
+Data Parsing, Cleansing and Prediction.

 Overview:
 Since mid-march, the National Cabinet of Australia deployed a set of key preventative measures such as social distancing,